IndividualCoder/GamePlus-Editor/README.md

-# GamePlus editor is a gui editor for python.
+# GamePlus editor is a 3D gui editor for python.
-This editor gives you the freedom to make a python game without even coding!
+This editor gives you the freedom to make 3D python games!

 # Links
 - Discord: [Discord server link](https://discord.gg/bhTDwU5rKH)